 Communion is an important sacrament for all Christians.
 Westminster Presbyterian Church serves only gluten free / dairy free bread for its communion services.
-Communion is served during both services on the second Sunday of each month.
+Communion is served during both services on the first Sunday of each month.

 Built in 1927, Westminster has been upgraded for accessibility with ramps, remote door controls, worship pew access, and other improvements.
 An elevator is available from the first floor and the Sanctuary to the second floor and the Social Hall and the Club Room.

 On Sunday mornings, large print hymnals and large print bulletins are available from the ushers and assistive-listening devices are available from the office.

 Westminster’s Access Inclusive Ministry (AIM) committee works to improve access throughout the building and in the community.